 Of course, if you enable SGC_CUSTOM_INDY but you don't have in the source folder the required custom indy version units, this compiler define won't work.

-The use of the custom indy version is not limited to the sgcWebSockets components.
-Some customers want to make use of the new features of this custom indy version, in standard Indy components like SMTP for example, so they use TLS 1.3 when sending emails, using FTP servers...
-The sgcWebSockets Enterprise edition, provides an additional full Indy package with all these features.
+The use of the custom Indy version is not limited to the sgcWebSockets components.
+Some customers want to make use of the new features of this custom Indy version in standard Indy components like SMTP for example, so they can use TLS 1.3 when sending emails, using FTP servers, etc. The eSeGeCe ALL-ACCESS edition provides an additional full Indy package with all these features.
 This package, called "sgcIndy package", includes the full Indy library with support for openSSL 1.1.1 and openSSL 3.0.0.
-So you first must uninstall your current Indy library installed in your IDE and then install this version, the process to install the sgcIndy package it's exactly the same that any Indy library (here the units are not renamed).
+So you first must uninstall your current Indy library installed in your IDE and then install this version, the process to install the sgcIndy package is exactly the same as for any Indy library (here the units are not renamed).

-When you want to use openSSL libraries, just set the global variable OPENSSL_API_VERSION to the desired opensSSL API Version before loading openSSL libraries.
+When you want to use openSSL libraries, just set the global variable OPENSSL_API_VERSION to the desired OpenSSL API version before loading the OpenSSL libraries.
 This global variable is in the unit IdSSLOpenSSLHeaders.

 Example: to use the openSSL 1.1.1 libraries